QED-DeveloperPortal/SDLC/docs/context.md

 ## **6. Production Readiness Certificate (PRC)**

-To modernise the Production Readiness Certificate (PRC) process within the QED SDLC, organisations must shift from monolithic, end-of-project documentation to lightweight, risk-driven, and continuously validated “Certificate Tickets” (CTs) tied to individual features or changes.
-The legacy model — a bulky, manually compiled PRC required before every go-live — created delays, duplicated effort, and treated all deployments as high-risk, regardless of scope.
+To modernise the Production Readiness Certificate (PRC) process within the QED SDLC, the organisation may decide to shift from monolithic, end-of-project documentation to lightweight, risk-driven, and continuously validated “Certificate Tickets” (CTs) tied to individual features or changes.
+The legacy model — a bulky, manually compiled PRC required before every go-live — created delays, duplicated effort, treating all deployments as high-risk, regardless of scope.

 Modernisation introduces a tiered, intelligent approach: for established products with stable infrastructure and proven operational controls, only new or high-risk components (e.g., data schema changes, third-party integrations, security-sensitive modules) require a CT.
 Incremental updates to existing features — such as UI tweaks or non-critical bug fixes — are deemed ready by automated health checks and historical performance data, eliminating redundant reviews.